November 11, 2020

 [Figure: Selecting the Jeopardy template ]

 EdApp has numerous types of games that are useful for teaching.
-In addition to Jeopardy, you can add templates for Find-a-word, Image/Word Match, Letter Jumble, Memory, Next in Order, the Elevator Game, and True or False games. for now, select the Jeopardy game to continue.
+In addition to teacher tools Jeopardy, you can add templates for Find-a-word, Image/Word Match, Letter Jumble, Memory, Next in Order, the Elevator Game, and True or False games. for now, select the Jeopardy game create to continue.

 You are then taken back to the slide edit screen.
 Your new slide has everything that you need to start making your Jeopardy game.
 When viewing on a desktop, the left column shows a preview of how the slide looks on a selected device.
 The middle column is where we can edit all the Jeopardy content.
 The right column will have all the slides in your lesson.